Dental Implants in Dallas

 - Written treatment plan

-Comfortable, minimally invasive procedure
+Comfortable, minimally invasive dental implant procedures

 Dental implant placement is a precise procedure that requires thorough diagnostics and planning.
 Doctor Tanur and Dr. Ovadia use advanced technology to ensure your dental implant treatment is efficient, accurate, minimally invasive and comfortable.